France in preelection push to soften the eurozone's budget rules | DW | 10.05.2021

 President Macron has nevertheless been pushing for change.
 Back in 2019, he told UK magazine The Economist that the Maastricht rules "stemmed from the past."
 He underlined that Europe needed to spend and invest more.

-Bruno Cautres, a political scientist at Paris-based University Science Po's Centre for Political Research, is not surprised the idea is reemerging now.
+Bruno Cautres, a political scientist at Paris-based University Sciences Po's Centre for Political Research, is not surprised the idea is reemerging now.

 "Macron aims to be perceived as a pro-European — but one who will bring change to the EU," he explained to DW.